HSLdevcom/digitransit-site/src/pages/en/developers/apis/1-routing-api/bicycling/index.md

 The Routing API provides a few bicycle related query types:

-- Query type **plan** can be used to query bicycling routes using either a city bike or your personal bike
+- Query type **planConnection** can be used to query bicycling routes using either a city bike or your personal bike
-- Query types **bikeRentalStation** and **bikeRentalStations** can be used to query city bike rental stations and bikes that are available
+- Query types **vehicleRentalStation** and **vehicleRentalStations** can be used to query city bike rental stations and bikes that are available
-- Query types **bikePark** and **bikeParks** can be used to query bike parks that are available
+- Query types **vehicleParking** and **vehicleParkings** can be used to query bike parks that are available

 **Note:** For more details about these query types you can use the **Documentation Explorer** provided in GraphiQL.